onestudio-co/one-crew/PROMPT_ENGINEERING.md

 # Prompt Engineering for Venture Workshop

-This document outlines the process of creating the Venture Monetization Workshop application using AI assistance (Claude and ChatGPT).
+This document outlines the process of creating the Venture Monetization Workshop application using AI assistance (ChatGPT and Augment Code).
 It serves as a guide for those interested in understanding how AI can be leveraged for complex application development.

+## Tools and Technologies Used

+- **[ChatGPT-4.1](https://openai.com/gpt-4)**: Used for conceptual development, prompt engineering, and defining the agent team structure
+- **[Augment Code](https://www.augmentcode.ai/)**: VS Code extension used for the technical implementation phase
+- **[CrewAI](https://github.com/joaomdmoura/crewAI)**: Framework for orchestrating multi-agent AI systems

+### Why GPT-4.1?

+We chose GPT-4.1 for this project because:

+1. **Web Browsing Capability**: GPT-4.1 includes a built-in web browser, allowing agents to gather up-to-date information about markets, technologies, and benchmarks
+2. **Advanced Reasoning**: The model demonstrates superior reasoning capabilities for complex business strategy tasks
+3. **Context Understanding**: GPT-4.1 shows excellent comprehension of regional market constraints and business modeling concepts

+### Development Environment

+The technical implementation was done using the Augment Code VS Code extension rather than directly with Claude as initially mentioned.
+Augment Code provides an AI-powered coding assistant that integrates directly into the development environment, making it easier to generate, edit, and refine code while maintaining full control over the development process.

 ## Origin Story